 This section describes which tools and programming reference libraries can be used when storing SQL Server data files in Azure Storage.

-Use PowerShell cmdlets to store SQL Server data files in Azure Blob Storage service by referencing a Blob Storage URL path instead of a file path.
-Access Blobs using the following URL format:
+Use PowerShell cmdlets to store SQL Server data files in Blob storage service by referencing a Blob storage URL path instead of a file path.
+Access blobs using the following URL format:

 SQL Server object and performance counters support